Home » Healthy Nutrition » Healthy Diets

 4. Red Meats

 Many foods may contribute to the development of prostate cancer, and may even help the disease to progress — red meat in particular can actually increase the risk of developing prostate cancer.
 Recent studies show that red meat could pose an increase in cancer risk.
 Some studies have linked consumption of large amounts of red meat with breast cancer, colorectal cancer, stomach cancer, lymphoma, bladder cancer and prostate cancer.
-There are a lot of substitutions that can be made in the diet for prostate cancer that are healthy and tastey.
+There are a lot of substitutions that can be made in the diet for prostate cancer that are and tastey.

 5. Excessive preserved food